webhintio/hint/docs/developer-guide/rules/index.md

   value is different.

-`rule-runner` will automatically test the rule in all the supported collectors.
+`rule-runner` will automatically test the rule in all the supported connectors.

 ### Throwing an error

-If you need to force an error in the `collector` when visiting a URL you just have to make the content `null`.
+If you need to force an error in the `connector` when visiting a URL you just have to make the content `null`.
 This will force a redirect to `test://fail`, thus, causing an exception.